coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Modifies the lexer (by adding keywords) and the parser.

-Notations must be in double quotes, except when the abbreviation has the form of an ordinary applicative expression;
+Notations must be in double quotes, unlike :ref:`Abbreviations`.
-see :ref:`Abbreviations`.
 The notation consists of *tokens* separated by spaces.
 Tokens which are identifiers (such as ``A``, ``x0'``, etc.) are the *parameters* of the notation.
 The other elements of the string (such as ``/\``) are the *symbols*, which must appear